CN2F: A Cloud-Native Cellular Network Framework: Related Work

-Another group of testbeds concentrates on Management and Orchestration (MANO) implementation.
+A group of testbeds concentrates on Management and Orchestration (MANO) implementation.
 For example, BlueArch \cite{ref15} is a 5G testbed providing a hybrid platform for conducting various experiments with different modes of tests, including simulation, emulation, and interaction with the physical network and remote testbed platforms.
 BlueArch supports ETSI MANO orchestration.
 The Open MANO and RIFT.io orchestrators are hosted as VMs within a XEN environment.
 Simula testbed \cite{ref16} also implements a mobile network based on OAI-EPC deployed as a VNF using Open-Source MANO (OSM), which is integrated with C-RAN architecture with functional split capability for BBU processing functions.
-As another example, in \cite{ref22} the authors proposed an emulation framework for zero-touch 5G core network slicing management and orchestration that features closed-loop automation.
+Likewise, Vittal et al. \cite{ref22} proposed an emulation framework for zero-touch 5G core network slicing management and orchestration that features closed-loop automation.
 Their framework relies on the use of OSM for NFV MANO functions with NFV orchestration and VNF management functionalities communicating with different Virtual Infrastructure Management (VIM)s.

-On the other hand, the testbed in \cite{ref17} implements end-to-end network slicing.
+On the other hand, the testbed proposed by Shorov et al. \cite{ref17} implements end-to-end network slicing.
 However, it does not offer MANO capability, multi-RATs, and multi-tenancy facilities in the architecture.
 This testbed utilizes OAI for both RAN and CN domains.
 There are two CNs that share the radio resources of a single eNB in the RAN.
 The testbed has been appraised for connection establishment for both normal LTE UE and the one with an implemented Network Slice Selection Assistance Information (NSSAI).

+A few works also provide testbed prototypes for research and development activities.
+ComNetsEmu \cite{10.1109/MCOM.001.2000578} is built as a standalone virtual machine that combines an SDN network emulator (Mininet) with an NFV infrastructure (NFVI) solution (docker) into an integrated framework.
+However, this is a prototype-only testbed in which deploying any realistic VNFs is left to users.